 - a.
 Help the applicant for readmission complete all required application forms. - b.
 Verify the applicant's entry and separation dates, previous center of assignment, reason for separation, and center recommendation regarding readmission.
 Centers may recommend that the applicant be readmitted to Job Corps, but may recommend that he or she not be readmitted to the previous center he or she attended, in cases where rejoining the original center would decrease the applicant's likelihood to succeed in the program. - c.
 Provide justification for readmission that clearly demonstrates a motivational change as well as behavioral improvement by the applicant who previously received an unfavorable center recommendation or a disciplinary discharge.
+The

-The applicant must provide the AC with documentation of how he or she has made positive improvements since leaving the program, e.g., letter attesting to participation in volunteer activities, certificate of completion of vocational/educational classes.
-Documentation may be included in the applicant folder.
+- applicant must provide the AC with documentation of how he or she has made positive improvements since leaving the program, e.g., letter attesting to participation in volunteer activities, certificate of completion of vocational/educational classes.
+Documentation may be included in the applicant folder. - d.
+Original centers must provide student files to the receiving center in the case of readmitted students.